- Focus and Scope

 Submitted manuscripts are subject to a rigorous but speedy peer review process.
 We aim for a standard review time of less than 2 months.
 The review process is designed to help authors to improve their manuscripts by giving them constructive comments on how to improve their paper, and to publish only those articles which comply with general quality criteria of a scholarly paper, especially originality, clarity, references to related work and validity of results and conclusions.
 In addition, we require a translational element to the work or a clear path to clinical application.

-When we receive a manuscript, the Managing Editor will first decide whether the manuscript meets the formal criteria specified in the JTEHM template and, in consultation with the Editors in Chief, whether it fits within the scope of the journal.
-When in doubt, the editors will consult other members of the Editorial Board.
+When we receive a manuscript, the Managing Editor will first decide whether the manuscript meets the formal criteria specified in the JTEHM template and, in consultation with the Editor in Chief, whether it fits within the scope of the journal.
+When in doubt, the editor will consult other members of the Editorial Board.
 Manuscripts are then assigned to an Associate Editor, who sends each paper to 2 external experts for peer review.
 Authors are required to suggest at least 1 peer-reviewer (who does not have a conflict of interest) during the submission process.

 Speed of Peer-Review